tanaylab/slanter/README.md

 ``slanter`` contains a set of functions for reordering data, and generating hierarchical clustering for ordered data, for improved visualization.

-See the[R package](https://CRAN.R-project.org/package=slanter) for details.
+See the [R package](https://CRAN.R-project.org/package=slanter) for details.
 Specifically, the meristems vignette explains why and how to use this package.

 Installation